mythagel/rc-car/README.md

     - Input is project file
     - loops over each part and executes part compiler
     - Manages which machine def will be used for each part.

+Notes from code moved here.
+    Referring to machine and tool references in part defs:
+    // May be reference to object by string ID, or (if object) an inline decl.

+    Referring to operations on stock within a single part:
+    /* Each operation modifies the stock of the last operation.*/

+    Referring to path to cut in profile operation:
+    // ref path node in external SVG file....